ufs-community/ufs-weather-model/doc/UsersGuide/source/InputsOutputs.rst

      - number of threads for atmosphere
      - integer
      - 4
-   * - use_hyper_thread
-     - flag to use hyper threads
-     - logical
-     - .false.
-   * - ncores_per_node
-     - number of cores per node
-     - integer
-     - 24
    * - restart_interval
      - frequency to output restart file
      - integer